 He has graced the stage with many great performers such as: Joe Bonammassa, Johnny Bassett, Oscar Brown Jr, Ralphe Armstrong, Mike Wheeler, Toronzo Cannon, Thornetta Davis, Sweet Claudette, Kenny Neal, Laith Al-Saadi, Brett Lucas, Corky Siegal, Benny Turner, Chuck Bartels, Don Was, Willie The Pooch, Howard Glazer, Johnny Lawrence, Victor Wainwright, Alex Bugnon, Layla Hathaway, Eliza Neals, Bobby Murray, Candy Cane, The Delgado Brothers, Sharrie Williams, Larry McCray, Harmonicah Shah, and even the great Billy Davis performed and wrote an original song for his wedding day.
 Chris is currently finalizing his latest album "Would You Mind" and is set to unleash it sometime in 2019.
 Chris has written and arranged well over 150 Original songs and has reimagined a plethora of oldies but goodies.
 Right now, the Chris Canas Band consists of Chris Canas on Guitar and Vocals, Angela Cottingham on Percussion and Vocals, Chris Nordman on Piano and Organ, Derek Washington on Bass, and our newest member to the Chris Canas Band, Marc Anthony Guillory on Drums

 The Chris Canas Band can be seen blazing a trail in the Metro Detroit area and beyond.
 In 2007 the Chris Canas Band won their first Blues Competition when they competed in the West Michigan Blues Society's challenge.
 They also won the Kalamazoo Valley Blues Association challenge in 2010, the Detroit Blues Society challenge in 2012 as well as 2014.
-Chris " The Soldier For The Blues" Canas, has put together a who’s who of veteran musicians over the years and has learned many many lessons the long hard way to help keep the blues alive and moving forward for all music lovers.
+They reached the top of the mountain in 2020 at the IBC to become an elite Blues Challenge Finalist.
+Detroit’s Prince Of The Blues has put together a who’s who of veteran musicians over the years and has learned many many lessons the long hard way to help keep the blues alive and moving forward for all music lovers.
 The Chris Canas Band has a well blended set of classic covers and clever, roller coaster like originals that keep the audience captivated and coming back for more.
-With their diverse mix of Blues, Funk, and Soul they are always well equipped to bring the party wherever they go.
-With heart-wrenching vocals, pulse pounding rhythms, and an electric energy that can be felt in the air.
+With their diverse mix of Blues, Funk, and Soul they are always well equipped to bring the party wherever they go and have the dance moves to boot.
+With heart-wrenching vocals, pulse pounding rhythms, and an electric energy that can be felt in the air, this band is unstoppable.
 Don't miss an opportunity to see the CCB "LIVE" and in the flesh.
 Do your Soul a favor and feed it some hot Bluesberry Pie with a side order of fresh cut Funk and a tall glass of Soul!
-The Chris Canas Band is available as an Acoustic Solo-Duo, Three Piece, Four Piece, or Five Piece act.
-This band is driven to pump new life into “The Blues” as well as embracing the rich traditional roots of the past.
+The Chris Canas Band is available as an Acoustic Solo-Duo as well as a full band.
+The CCB is driven to pump new life into “The Blues” as well as embracing the rich traditional roots of the past.
+So with all that said we have one question for ya.